PicsArt/cppbind/docs/05_detailed_info/04_gen_actions.rst

 Everything above __API__ tag is considered as a pure comment which is present in generated target language bindings.

 .. note::
-    Getters/setters are regular methods in c++, but they may be transferred into properties for target language.
+    Getters/setters are regular methods in C++, but they may be transferred into properties for target language.

 .. note::
     If you tag only a getter, then only a property with getter will be generated.